-A Big Pot of Beans!
+Big Pot of Beans

-Yield: Makes ~1 1/2 quarts
+Yield: about 1 1/2 quarts

-Some ideas for variations on the basic recipe:
+Some variations on the basic recipe:

 Southern-style Beans: Use navy beans or black-eyed peas.
-Add 1 smoked turkey leg, 1 cup chopped onion and 1 small can chopped tomatoes.
+Add 1 smoked turkey leg, 1 cup chopped onions and 1 small can chopped tomatoes.
 Shred the turkey meat after the beans are cooked and add it back to the pot.

 Beans and Greens: Fold 4 cups chopped leafy greens into the beans in the last 10 minutes of cooking.
 Season with a little balsamic vinegar.